 For example, the heart is very sensitive to emotional states.
-Uplifting emotions like courage, honesty and compassion strengthen the heart, whereas guilt and remorse weakens it.
+Uplifting emotions like courage, honesty and compassion strengthen the heart, whereas guilt and remorse weaken it.
 Love and the emotional will to live are also very important to the heart.
-According to Greek Medicine it is possible to die of a broken heart.
-I believe that is true.
+According to Greek medicine, it is possible to die of a broken heart.

 The feeling of being smothered can constrict the lungs and cause respiratory problems.
 Conversely, a feeling of dignity and pride puffs up the chest and allows the lungs to expand and function properly.
-Negative emotions that sap the will to live are also injurious to the lungs, especially when grief and bereavement and many chronic respiratory diseases and conditions develop after a major loss or bereavement.
+Negative emotions that sap the will to live are also injurious to the lungs, especially grief and bereavement; many chronic respiratory diseases and conditions develop after a major loss or bereavement.

-Without knowing it, many of us hold emotions like anger and resentment in our gut or stomachs.
-If we concentrate hard enough, we can feel the anger in our gut and stomach.
-Stress, tension, worry and anxiety can cause distension, bloating, colic and stomachache.
-The colon is also be vulnerable to aggravations and chronic or deeply held worry, anxiety, nervous or emotional stress and tension.
+Without knowing it, many of us hold emotions like anger and resentment in our gut or stomach.
+If we concentrate hard enough, we can feel the anger there.
+Stress, tension, worry and anxiety can cause distension, bloating, colic and stomach ache.
+The colon is also vulnerable to aggravations and chronic or deeply held worry, anxiety, nervous or emotional stress and tension.

-Finally, our emotions are not only important to the health of the mind, but also in the longer term to the health of the whole body and in some circumstances may make a difference between a life and death scenario.
+Our emotions are not only important to the health of our mind, but in the longer term to the health of the whole body.
+That may make the difference between life and death.